 Lymph glands that are swollen due to an infection in the area or that contain an abscess are tender when palpated.

-Slow-growing and persistent lymph glands are painless and often go unnoticed, but are of concern once detected.
+Slow-growing and persistent lymph glands are painless and often unnoticed but are of concern once detected.

 Tangled lymph glands are a sure sign of tuberculosis.

-When lymph nodes are attached to each other or to other structures, it is important to consult a doctor, as this may indicate malignancy or tuberculosis.
+When lymph nodes are attached to other structures, it is essential to consult a doctor, which may indicate malignancy or tuberculosis.